COP3504CSp25/ProgDocs/docs/style-guide.md

         int y = 30;
         // I want to call the max function described in <algorithm>,
-        // but this calls the one defined above. max(30, 20);
+        // but this calls the one defined above. max(x, y);
         return 0;
     }

 - C-style casts

   - These are easy to write and are tempting to use, but **don't**.
 These are the most powerful types of cast and will essentially do both `static_cast` and `reinterpret_cast` while ignoring `const`.
 They're also hard to find via search tools, which makes bugs that arise from these particularly hard to track down.

 - `malloc`, `realloc`, `calloc`, and `free`
   - These C functions are superseded by `new` and `delete`, and don't play nicely with classes.

 - `typedef`
   - Again, this C keyword is superseded by the `using` keyword, which has an easier syntax and is much more versatile.

 - Excessive use of `auto`, especially on built-in types